Scapular Awareness is the ability to feel your shoulder blades and by extension to control them.

 One of the primary actions that you can practice before trying to control the scapulae is to expand and stabilize the ribcage.
 This then gives the muscles that control the scapulae a firm foundation from which to work.

-A good exercise for expanding the ribcage is easy breathing.
+A good exercise for expanding the ribcage is costal breathing.

 If you have shoulder imbalances, i.e. one shoulder weaker or less flexible than the other, check the side to side alignment of your ribcage with respect to your pelvis and also the side to side alignment of your head with respect to your ribcage.